dushriane/Brain_INTO_Commit/README.md

  Identifying Top Records

-In here we created a common table expression named ranked and from their we used the RANK() window function to get the ranks of all the members in their respective departments and outside of the CTE we gave a small condition of returning just the top 3 performers from these departments
+We created a common table expression named ranked, and from there, we used the RANK() window function to get the ranks of all the members in their respective departments, and outside of the CTE, we gave a small condition of returning just the top 3 performers from these departments
 ![top 3 earners in each department](https://github.com/user-attachments/assets/02518bb6-2419-4d1b-87ac-b129fcb53566)

 ## USE IN REAL WORLD

-This type of query can be used in organizations such as sports organizations to see the top earners in your sport organization or any organization
+This type of query can be used in organizations such as sports organizations to see the top earners in your sports organization or any organization

-### NOTE: In the results below 4 records were added to enhance the results.
+### NOTE: In the results below, 4 records were added to enhance the results.
 <img width="566" alt="insert4" src="https://github.com/user-attachments/assets/8141410f-cce5-4d14-b2be-592d3c7d0e99" />

 # Question 4: Finding the Earliest Records